 Furthermore, the other reason why light scalar mesons are interesting is that the exchange of the lightest one, known as the $\sigma$ or $f_0(500)$ resonance, is responsible for most of the attractive part of the nucleon-nucleon potential, without which nuclei would not be formed and we would not even exist.
-The \sig is very difficult to observe clearly in experiments, since it is very wide and short-lived, with no charge, isospin zero and no strangeness, i.e. the vacuum quantum numbers.
+The \sig is very difficult to observe clearly in experiments, since it is very wide and short-lived, with no charge, isospin zero, and no strangeness, i.e. the vacuum quantum numbers.
 It has very many properties that make it a robust candidate for a non-ordinary meson.
-Actually, there is growing agreement that this state is dominated by some kind of four-quark or two-meson configuration (see \cite{Pelaez:2015qba} for a recent review).
-Nevertheless, since the \sig has the same quantum numbers of the lightest glueball, some works have postulated that it is actually one \cite{Minkowski:1998mf,Ochs:2013gi}.
+Over the last years there is growing agreement that this state is dominated by some kind of four-quark or two-meson configuration (see \cite{Pelaez:2015qba} for a recent review).
+Nevertheless, since the \sig has the same quantum numbers of the lightest glueball, some works have postulated that it is actually the lightest one of them \cite{Minkowski:1998mf,Ochs:2013gi}.
 However, if it were made of quarks it would necessarily have a strange partner, known as the \kap, which once again is a wide and very controversial state.
 There has been a longstanding debate about the existence and properties of this light strange resonance and, as of today, it still ``Needs Confirmation'' in the RPP \cite{pdg}.
-Once again, the determination of this state is hindered by the Data and Model-dependence problems commented above.
-In this case, the model-dependence problem is aggravated because the analytic extension to the complex plane is a very unstable issue.
-Actually it depends strongly on the model used to extrapolate to the complex plane.
+Once again, the determination of this state is hindered by the data and model-dependence problems commented above.
+In this case, the model-dependence problem is aggravated because the analytic extension to the complex plane is a very unstable procedure when models are used to extrapolate to the complex plane.
 Once more, the solution comes from dispersion theory, this time in the form of dispersion relations projected into partial waves.
-However, we will show here that the problem is so unstable that even using the same partial-wave data as input, different dispersion relations can yield different poles.
+However, we will show here that the problem is so unstable that even using naively the same partial-wave data as input, different dispersion relations can yield different poles.
 A unique pole is obtained only if the data description in the real axis satisfies dispersion theory.
-As a matter of fact, a rigorous dispersive determination of the \kap, although without using data on the nominal \kap region, was obtained in \cite{DescotesGenon:2006uk}.
-Remarkably, the authors were able to prove that the \kap pole lies within the applicability domain of partial-wave projected hyperbolic dispersion relations.
+It should be remarked that a rigorous dispersive determination of the \kap, although without using data on the nominal \kap region, was obtained in \cite{DescotesGenon:2006uk}.
+Interestingly, the authors were able to prove that the \kap pole lies within the applicability domain of partial-wave projected hyperbolic dispersion relations.
 Then, by using inside the latter the solution predicted from partial-wave projected fixed-$t$ dispersion relations obtained in \cite{Buettiker:2003pp}, they obtained their very sound prediction for the \kap pole.
 Since this work does not use \pik data in the \kap region, in a sense, their resonance is a prediction.
 Nevertheless, even after that work, the \kap still ``Needs Confirmation'' according to the RPP \cite{pdg}.